 ANNEX 2 to Resolution 71 – Situational Analysis

-5. Background: Governing Bodies / Role of the Sectors
+1. Background: Governing Bodies and Sectors

 Pursuant to the Constitution and Convention of the ITU, the Union comprises: a) the Plenipotentiary Conference, which is the supreme organ of the Union; b) the ITU Council, which acts on behalf of the Plenipotentiary Conference during the four years between the Plenipotentiary Conferences; c) World conferences on international telecommunications; d) the Radiocommunication Sector (ITU-R), including world and regional radiocommunication conferences, Radiocommunication Assemblies and the Radio Regulations Board; e) the Telecommunication Standardization Sector (ITU-T), including World Telecommunication Standardization Assemblies; f) the Telecommunication Development Sector (ITU-D), including world and regional telecommunication development conferences; and g) the General Secretariat.
 The three Bureaux serve as the secretariat to each respective Sector (the Radiocommunication Bureau – BR for the ITU-R; the Telecommunication Standardization Bureau – TSB for ITU-T; and the Telecommunication Development Bureau – BDT for ITU-D).